manotux/IBM-Cloud-Toolkit/README.md

 <h1 align="center"><img src="IBM_Cloud_logo.png" alt="IBM Cloud" width=300 height=214></h1>

 # IBM Cloud ToolKit
-A collection of scripts and one-liners for enumeration of IBM Cloud resources.
+A collection of scripts for enumeration of IBM Cloud resources and identification of weak security settings.

 ## Why was this project created?